A Basic Review of Dietary Minerals and A List of Food Sources

 Sodium

 Along with potassium and chloride, sodium is one of the three main electrolyte minerals.
-Sodium is essential for the bodies electrical conductivity.
-It helps regulate movement of fluids in and out of cells and promotes the balance of positive and negative ions in the body fluids and tissues.
+Sodium is essential for the body’s electrical conductivity and ATP.
+It helps regulate the movement of nutrients and fluids in and out of cells and promotes the balance of positive and negative ions in the body fluids and tissues.

 Sulfur

-Although large amounts of sulfur are required there is no Recommended Daily Allowance (RDA) for the mineral.
-It is typically found in abundance in protein-rich diet.
+Although sulfur is an essential dietary component required by the body, there is no Recommended Dietary Allowance (RDA) for the mineral.
+It is typically found in abundance in protein-rich diet as it is a component of the two amino acids methionine and cysteine.

 Zinc